-These perennial flowing ditches alter the bankfull (channel maintenance flows) discharge in both Frog and Clear Creeks.
+These perennial flowing ditches alter the bankfull (channel maintenance flows with a recurrence interval of 1.5 years) discharge in both Frog and Clear Creeks.
 This may impact fish spawning and foraging habitat by reducing the ability of fine sediment from being seasonally flushed through the system, which is inherent to mountain streams (Clear Creek riparian survey, 1990 and Rosgen, 1996).